bhubie/talks/making-impossible-states-impossible/slides/slides.md

 <!--
 - Here is a take at the update code using OneOf.
 - Quite a a bit change, in comparting the old model to the new.
-- First big thing is the One of declaration here.
+- [click] First big thing is the One of declaration here.
     - I am saying this type can be one of three things.
 LoadingImage, ErrorRetrievingImage or DisplayingImage

 - Those types there are just records I have declared and I will go over them in a moment.
-- If we  look at the ImageReceived event handlder - we essentially just set the state to the appropriate type.
+- [click] If we  look at the ImageReceived event handlder - we essentially just set the state to the appropriate type.
+- [click] If there is an error we set it to ErrorRetrievingImage.
+- [click] If we have an image, we set it to DisplayingImage passing in the image bytes.

-- Now going over each of the types.
+-Now going over each of the types.
+- [click] Loading image is just a record with no data.
+- [click] ErrorRetrievingImage is the same.
-- The DisplayingImage type is a bit more complex.
+- [click] The DisplayingImage type is a bit more complex.
-   - I moved the logic for actually getting the LPR text into it, as that logic is the only the concern for this state.
+   - [click] I moved the logic for actually getting the LPR text into it, as that logic is the only the concern for this state.
-   - That LPR state is its one One of Type with the differnt states the LPR recognition an be in.
+   - [click] That LPR state is its one One of Type with the differnt states the LPR recognition an be in.
-   - Then we expose the GetLicensePlate method and set the Result like we did before but just with the new One of syntax.
+   - [click] Then we expose the GetLicensePlate method and set the Result like we did before but just with the new One of syntax.
+   - [click] Same thing with handling the exceptions
+   - [click] Here are the record types for the LPR states.

 - We now in my opionin - have a much cleaner view model.
 We are
    - not leaking data to other states, this preventing getting into states that could be impossible.